aderonke27/Adidas-US-Sales-Analysis/README.md

 ## Data Cleaning Process
 Before analysis, the dataset was reviewed and prepared to ensure accuracy and consistency:
-* Date formatting** — Invoice dates were stored as serial numbers and converted to proper date format (DD/MM/YYYY) for time-based analysis
+* Date formatting — Invoice dates were stored as serial numbers and converted to proper date format (DD/MM/YYYY) for time-based analysis
-- **Data type validation** — Numerical fields (Price per Unit, Total Sales, Operating Profit) were checked and formatted correctly as currency values
+* Data type validation — Numerical fields (Price per Unit, Total Sales, Operating Profit) were checked and formatted correctly as currency values
 * The dataset was screened for duplicate transaction records
-- **Consistency checks** — Product names, retailer names, and region labels were standardized for uniform grouping in pivot tables
+* Consistency checks — Product names, retailer names, and region labels were standardized for uniform grouping in pivot tables
 * Fields were checked for blanks or null entries that could affect aggregation accuracy
 * Margin values were confirmed as decimal ratios and formatted as percentages for readability

 ## Data Analysis
 The analysis was structured across five key dimensions:
-**1. Regional Performance**
-Sales and profitability were aggregated by region to identify geographic strengths and gaps across the West, Northeast, Southeast, South, and Midwest.
+* Regional Performance: Sales and profitability were aggregated by region to identify geographic strengths and gaps across the West, Northeast, Southeast, South, and Midwest.

-**2. Retailer Performance**
-Revenue and operating profit were broken down by all six retail partners — West Gear, Foot Locker, Sports Direct, Kohl's, Amazon, and Walmart — to evaluate partner value and contribution.
+* Retailer Performance: Revenue and operating profit were broken down by all six retail partners — West Gear, Foot Locker, Sports Direct, Kohl's, Amazon, and Walmart — to evaluate partner value and contribution.

-**3. Product Category Performance**
-All six product categories were analyzed for total revenue, units sold, and average operating margin to determine the most and least profitable lines.
+* Product Category Performance: All six product categories were analyzed for total revenue, units sold, and average operating margin to determine the most and least profitable lines.

-**4. Sales Channel Analysis**
-Performance was compared across three sales channels — In-store, Online, and Outlet — by revenue, units sold, and operating profit to identify the most efficient distribution method.
+* Sales Channel Analysis: Performance was compared across three sales channels — In-store, Online, and Outlet — by revenue, units sold, and operating profit to identify the most efficient distribution method.

-**5. Monthly Trend Analysis**
-Monthly revenue and average price per unit were tracked across the full year to identify seasonal peaks, troughs, and pricing patterns.
+* Monthly Trend Analysis: Monthly revenue and average price per unit were tracked across the full year to identify seasonal peaks, troughs, and pricing patterns.

 ## Dashboard
 The project includes two interactive Excel dashboards built with PivotCharts, slicers, and conditional formatting: